What is The Teal Pumpkin Project?

-My family will display a teal-colored pumpkin in support of the Teal Pumpkin Project for the first time this year.
-Until this year, I had no idea what the teal pumpkin meant!
+My family will display a teal-colored pumpkin in support of the Teal Pumpkin Project this year.
+For years, I had no idea what the teal pumpkin meant!

 Our Halloween planning is nearly done.
 Decorations adorn our house, our pumpkins await painting or carving, and our costumes are (mostly) ready.

 Next on the list…candy.
 Wait…what if you didn't give out candy this year?
 Or what if you give out a mixture of treats and toys?

 There are many reasons why giving out toys is better for kids than candy.

 The added sugar in their candy is terrible for their teeth, health, and weight.
 And parents spend precious time checking the candy to make sure that everything is safe.

 What about those kids who have food and dye allergies?
 Trick or Treating suddenly goes from being a fun and indulgent activity to a dangerous one.

 I never considered how hard it must be for people with food allergies to go trick-or-treating until now, and I love that the Teal Pumpkin Project provides a simple and fun solution!

 The Teal Pumpkin Project movement is intended to better include people with food allergies in the Halloween festivities.
 The idea is simple.